suborbital/docs/website/docs/e2-core/usage/error-handling.md

       - fn: send-report
 ```

-Technically, any `return` (such as an 'any' or 'other') can be omitted
-since it is the default behaviour, but it can improve readability of
-your Directive when included.
+Technically, any `return` (such as an 'any' or 'other') can be omitted since it is the default behaviour, but it can improve readability of your Directive when included.

 When defining specific error codes, you cannot use 'any', use 'other' instead.
 If no specific codes are specified, use 'any'.

-Whenever Atmo decides to return based on your Directive's instructions,
-the error's JSON is returned to the caller with the status code set to the
+Whenever E2 Core decides to return based on your Directive's instructions, the error's JSON is returned to the caller with the status code set to the error code.
-error code.